NitorCreations/nameless-deploy-tools/docs/commands.md

   ami-id      If you want to specify a value for the paramAmi variable in the stack,
               you can do so.
-Otherwise give an empty string with two quotation marks bake-job    If an ami-id is not given, the ami id is resolved by getting the latest
+Otherwise give an empty string with two quotation marks bake-job    If an ami-id is not given, the ami id is resolved by getting the latest ami that is tagged with the bake-job name

 optional arguments:
-  -d, --dryrun  dry-run - show only the change set without actually deploying it -h, --help  show this help message and exit
+  -d, --dryrun  dry-run - show only the change set without actually deploying it -r, --disable-rollback - disable stack rollback on failure -h, --help  show this help message and exit
 ```